bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ##### F. Align Self

-The `align-self` property is exactly similar to align-items property.
+The `align-self` property is exactly similar to the `align-items` property.
 It accepts all the same values as the `align-items` accepts.
 The only difference is that the `align-self` property is applied to the flex-items but the `align-items` property is applied to the flex container.

 ```
   .container {